Updated: For changes in Linux kernel 4.20 and beyond (5.x)

-Optane SSDs perform best when they are used in a newer architecture (with Intel Xeon Scalable Processors) and a higher performance processor with a base frequency of near 3.0 GHz is recommended, but not required.
-Optane will of course work on slower CPU's, you’ll simply not see as much throughput at one (1) worker.
-The P4800X drive is simply an NVMe SSD so any x4 capable PCIe 3.0 slot will work fine for connectivity.
+Optane SSDs perform best when they are used in a newer architecture (with newer Intel Xeon Scalable Processors) and a higher performance processor with a base frequency of 3.0 GHz or higher is recommended, but not required.
+Of course, Optane will work on slower CPUs, but you’ll experience less throughput per worker than what we are achieving in this blog.
+The P4800X is an NVMe SSD, so any x4 capable PCIe 3.0 slot will work fine for connectivity.
 PCIe is always backward compatible as well.
 In addition to the add-in-card shown in the picture above, the U.2 interface is also available, so choosing an NVMe capable server with front enclosures will improve serviceability.
 Read this blog for more details on how to optimize hardware for best Optane SSD performance.

 Steps to improving performance of Intel SSDs on Linux OS

 Step 1: Put your CPU’s in performance mode

 Ensure the CPU scaling governor is in performance mode by checking the following; here you will see the setting from each processor (vcpu).